 There are two main types of second-person perspective seen in games; text-based, and camera-angle based.
-With new ways to interact with games, a 3rd type which is consistent with the Text type and narrative definitions but Graphical, where you are the Hero.
+With new ways to interact with games, a 3rd type which is consistent with the text type and narrative definitions but graphical, where the player is the Hero.

 In video games, this kind of second-person perspective is mainly seen in text-based adventure games, such as the Zork series and Hitchhiker's Guide to the Galaxy, as well as early visual novels like Portopia Serial Murder Case.

 It can also be seen in some role-playing games to explain an action that the player character has performed, for instance: "You use Magic Missile on the trolls".
 The use of second-person perspective can help players feel as if they are actually the character they are controlling.

 The other type of second-person perspective in games has to do with camera angle.
 In this type of second-person perspective, the main character (the on being controlled by the player) is seen through the perspective of another character.